Skip to Content

 Do I have to use Marmite?

-I use marmite in gravies all of the time because it adds richness and depth of flavour that I find magic.
+I use Marmite in gravies all of the time because it adds richness and depth of flavour that I find magical.

 Can I prepare this in advance?